Aboriginal Elder: Definition

 Be sure to ask for consent before photographing or video recording a ceremonial event.

-If you are looking for more information like this or training to assist you in your work with Indigenous Peoples consider registering for one of our training week courses.
-We are going to be hosting training in Victoria, Toronto, Ottawa, and Vancouver this fall.
-Click the image below to learn more about the courses to be offered and the times they will be held.
+If you are looking for more information like this or training to assist you in your work with Indigenous Peoples consider registering for the following course.
 We hope to see you there.